vocabulista/kosh_docs/pages/deployment/backend.md

 ```

-You can add more information, depending on your requirements.
-If you want to add multiple values for a specific metadata field, you can do so by separating them with a comma, within brackets:
+Kosh is flexible and adapts to your specific needs.
+Therefore, you can append as many metadata fields as necessary for your project.

+To insert multiple values into a particular metadata field, simply separate each value with a comma and enclose the list in square brackets.
+For example:

 ```
-source_languages: ["ksh", "deu"]
+source_languages: ["afr", "deu"]
 ```

 If you want to add a single value, you can do so without brackets:

 ```
-title: "Wörterbuch der Kölner Mundart"
+year: "1922"
 ```